ersouthall/Time-of-detection/README.md

       </p>
   </li>
  </ul>
-A true positive detection occurs when we correctly detection disease elimination with Ext data.
+A true positive detection occurs when we correctly detect disease elimination with Ext data.
-A true negative detection occurs when we (correctly) do not detection disease elimination with the null datasets.
+A true negative detection occurs when we (correctly) do not detect disease elimination with the null datasets.

 <h2 id="references"> References</h2>